 In 1886, workers at the Woolwich Arsenal Armament factory started a team called Dial Square.
-It turned professional in 1891 and became known as Arsenal in 1913.
-Its honours include 3 Barclays Premier League titles and 12 FA Cup wins.
+They turned professional in 1891 and became known as Arsenal F.C in 1913.

 Also known as ‘the Foxes’, Leicester City Football Club was formed in 1884.
 They play at the King Power Stadium, commonly known as Filbert Way, in Leicester in the East Midlands.

 Formed in 1880 by St Mark’s Church, Manchester City took its current name in 1894.
 It won the 2014 Barclays Premier League, and also boasts 5 FA cup wins.
 Its home ground is the City of Manchester Stadium.

 Boys from Tottenham Hotspur Cricket Club formed Hotspur FC in 1882.
 In 1901 it became the only non-league club to win the FA Cup since the formation of the football league.

 Formed as Newton Heath LYR in 1878, the club became Manchester United in 1902 and moved to Old Trafford in 1910.
 One of the most successful clubs in the history of English football, it boasts a record 20 English League titles.